OliverHennhoefer/unquad/docs/source/examples/jackknife_conformal.md

 # Jackknife can be computationally expensive for large datasets
 # Let's compare computation time with other strategies
-from unquad.strategy.split import Split from unquad.strategy.cross_val import CrossValidation
+from nonconform.strategy.split import Split from nonconform.strategy.cross_val import CrossValidation

 # Use a subset for timing comparison
 X_subset = X[:100]  # Use first 100 samples